Rahix/tbot/doc/getting-started.rst

         ...

 This is just a normal python function for our testcase.
-The :func:`tbot.testcase` decorator tells TBot that it should be treated as a testcase.
-In practice this means that TBot will allow calling it from the commandline and will hook into the call so it can gather log data about it.
+The :func:`tbot.testcase` decorator tells tbot that it should be treated as a testcase.
+In practice this means that tbot will allow calling it from the commandline and will hook into the call so it can gather log data about it.

 ::